Maria-mbugua/IPWeek6-Core/README.md

 You have been recruited as a football analyst in a company - Mchezopesa Ltd and tasked to accomplish the task below.Predict the result of a game between team 1 and team 2, based on who's home and who's away, and on whether or not the game is friendly (include rank in your training).

 # d) Recording the Experimental Design
-1.reading in the datasets.
+1. Reading in the datasets.

-2. checking the data for duplicates and missinng data.
+2. Checking the data for duplicates and missinng data.

-3. dropping of duplicates and removal filling in of missing data values with zero.
+3. Dropping of duplicates and removal filling in of missing data values with zero.

 4. Finding and dealing with outliers, anomalies, and missing data within the dataset.